 There are many businesses, activities and accommodations that cater to guests with special needs.

-Where can I get some reading material like guides, maps, brochures, etc?
+Where can I get some planning materials like guides, maps, brochures, etc.?

 Can I drink the tap water?

-Our tap water is perfectly safe to drink.
+Our tap water is perfectly safe to drink, especially when it's filtered as it is in many places.
 No 'Montezuma’s Revenge' here.
 When ordering water at a restaurant, you might want to specify bottled or tap.